 One downside of living in Coal City is that it can take a long time to commute to work.
 In Coal City, the average commute to work is 38.30 minutes, which is quite a bit higher than the national average.

-Coal City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Coal City doesn't have a public transportation system that people use for their commute.

 In terms of college education, Coal City is nearly on par with the US average for all cities of 21.84%: 17.41% of adults 25 and older in Coal City have a bachelor's degree or advanced degree.